Non-vanishing of geodesic periods of automorphic forms: Introduction

-Note that the equivalence between the two non-vanishing questions follows by Waldspurger's formula (\ref{eq:popa}) and character orthogonality.
-The motivation for this question is the work of Michel--Venkatesh \cite{MichelVenkatesh07} in the imaginary quadratic analogue.
-In this case the geodesic periods corresponds to evaluating the Maa{\ss} form at Heegner points.
+Here the equivalence between the two non-vanishing questions follows by Waldspurger's formula (\ref{eq:popa}) and character orthogonality.
+The motivation for this question is the work of Michel--Venkatesh \cite{MichelVenkatesh07} for the imaginary quadratic analogue.
+In this case, the geodesic periods correspond to evaluating the Hecke--Maa{\ss} cusp form of weight $0$ at Heegner points.
 Michel--Venkatesh combined subconvexity with equidistribtion of Heegner points (as proved by Duke \cite{Duke88}) to obtain non-vanishing result for the corresponding Rankin--Selberg $L$-functions.
-They also noticed that the corresponding argument using equidistribution of geodesics (also proved by Duke) falls short ultimately due to the existence of fundamental units for real quadratic fields.
+They also noticed that the corresponding argument using equidistribution of closed geodesics (also proved by Duke in \emph{loc.\ cit.}) falls short ultimately due to the infinitude of units for real quadratic fields.
 For more details see Section \ref{sec:MicVen}.

+\begin{remark} We note that for \emph{odd} forms the condition $J\neq (1)$, as well as some ``non-smallness'' assumption is necessary in Question \ref{q:michel}: Let $f$ be an odd Hecke--Maa{\ss} cusp form of weight $0$ and level $1$.
+Then it holds for any ideal class $A\in \CLK$ that

+It follows from \cite[eq.\ (2.4)]{DuImTo} that $-\overline{\CC_A}$ equals the closed geodesic $\CC_{JA}$.
+Thus if the different $J$ is trivial in the narrow class group $\Cl_K^+$, then all the geodesic periods vanish for odd forms.
+Furthermore, by \cite[eq.\ (2.5)]{DuImTo}, the geodesics $\CC_{JA}$ and $\CC_{A^{-1}}$ are the same but with opposite orientations, and thus the two associated geodesic periods are the same.
+If $\CLK$ is an elementary 2-group (which conjecturally should happen infinitely often \cite{CohenLenstra84}), we have $A^{-1}=A$ for all $A\in \CLK$.
+Hence, in this case, all the geodesic periods vanish for odd forms, even if $J$ is non-trivial.
+By genus theory, $\CLK$ is an elementary $2$-group exactly if $|\CLK|=2^{\omega(D)-1}$, where $\omega(D)$ denotes the number of prime divisors of $D$.
+Note that this does not contradict Question \ref{q:michel} since indeed it holds that $2^{\omega(D)-1}\ll D^\varepsilon$ for any $\varepsilon>0$.
+For \emph{even} Hecke--Maa{\ss} cusp forms it is conceivable that all the geodesic periods are non-vanishing. \end{remark}